...

 Create a new harmonisation

 The example above shows the notes of the chord CMajor7 highlighted in yellow.
 The C Major Scale is also labelled across the top of each key.
-Clicking the 'Show Controls' button opens up the interface controls for the keybed so you can customise the diagram.
+Clicking the 'Show Controls' button opens up the interface controls for highlighting a scale or chord, or customising the voicing and inversion.
 Explore and experiment with the controls to discover more.

 Available options and controls

-- If a chord is chosen a specific voicing and inversion can be selected.
+• If a chord is chosen then a specific voicing and inversion can be selected.

-- Select which white-key to begin the keybed diagram.
+• Select a white-key to begin the keybed diagram.

 Clicking the settings icon on the top right of the page opens the keybed preferences.